miniTalDev/skin-detection-in-face-images/README.md

 After that, it's necessary to take input and convert it to a useable format.
 In this step, we read the filename and use the function `imread` from the imageio library to store it in an 2D array of integers that range from 0 to 255.
 We're going to use this array to modify the image and get the information that we need.

-3. Face recognition
+3. Face detection

 The current approach that we're using here is quite limited.
 It's only able to recognize skintones in a very limited color range that was set in the code.
-To improve on that, we intend to implement face recognition methods in order to detect the subject's actual skintone range, instead of using fixed bounds.
+To improve on that, we tried to implement face recognition methods in order to detect the subject's actual skintone range, instead of using fixed bounds.
+As mentioned before, the results for face recognition were not as satisfactory as we planned, so we left both codes to comparison.
+The difference of both approaches can be seem on Results.

 4. Setting bounds, converting to HSV and creating the skin mask